MurlocLevel7/search_prompts/README.md

 # search_prompts
-Small package for searching promots on Hugging Face
+Small package for searching prompts on Hugging Face